Transportation FAQs

 If it's urgent to retrieve an item left on a bus (e.g., an instrument is needed that night for a concert) call the Transportation Center to ask if there's a way to get it back.
 Before you call, please verify you can arrive at the Transportation Center before 4:30 P.M. when the office closes.
 It's often not possible to retrieve an item at the end of the day because many drivers don't complete their routes until after the office closes.

-Does MCPASD offer a Parent Transportation Contract to district families with students attending a private school?
+Do you offer an annual Parent Transportation Contract to district families with students attending a private school?

-1. the private school is located within the boundaries of the student's resident school district, MCPASD in this instance, or not more than 5 miles beyond the boundaries of MCPASD measured along a direct vehicle route;
+2. the private school is located within the boundaries of the pupil's resident school district, MCPASD in this instance, or is not more than 5 miles beyond the school boundaries of MCPASD measured along the usually traveled vehicle route; and

-3. for parochial schools, the student resides within the school’s approved attendance area.
+3. for parochial schools, the pupil resides within the school’s approved attendance area.

-Likely in January or February, MCPASD will contact qualified private schools and request student names and parent contact information for eligible families.
+In February or March, MCPASD will contact qualified private schools and request a list of eligible K-12 students and parent contact information.
 It's their obligation to confirm eligibility.

-If a family misses the submittal deadline they will likely forego receiving a payment.
-There’s a very tight schedule after the deadline for us to review the responses, to calculate amounts due to each family, to submit hundreds of check requests and get them all processed by the end of the fiscal year, June 30.
+If a family misses the submittal deadline they will forego receiving a payment.
+There’s a very tight schedule after the deadline to review all responses, to calculate amounts due to each family, and to submit all check requests and get them processed by the end of the school's fiscal year, June 30.

-By July 30, per WIS statute, approved families will receive payment.
+By July 30, per WI statute, approved families will receive payment.